google/alligator2/README.md

 -l LOCATION_ID, --location_id LOCATION_ID
-                      retrieve and store all Google My Business reviews for a given Location ID (--account_id is also required) -s, --sentiment_only  process and store the sentiment of all available reviews for a project
+                      retrieve and store all Google My Business reviews for a given Location ID (--account_id is also required) --no_insights         skip the insights processing and storage --no_reviews          skip the reviews processing and storage --no_sentiment        skip the sentiment processing and storage --no_directions       skip the directions processing and storage --no_hourly_calls     skip the hourly calls processing and storage --sentiment_only      only process and store the sentiment of all available reviews (if --no-sentiment is provided, no action is performed)
 -v, --verbose         increase output verbosity
 ```

 ## Authors

 - Tony Coconate (coconate@google.com) - Google
+- Miguel Fernandes (miguelfc@google.com) – Google
 - David Harcombe (davidharcombe@google.com) - Google